grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-set-response-callback-expectedStatuses.md

 Due to implementation specifics:
 - Requests with authentication `digest` are always expected to first get 401 and then to get whatever was specified.
-- Requests with authentication `ntlm` will let a 401 status code, but also let it not be 401
+- Requests with authentication `ntlm` will let a 401 status code on the first request as well as anything defined by `expectedStatuses`

 | Parameter | Type            | Description                                                      |